katebron/neighborhood_map/README.md

 ### Technology Used

-* Knockout JS:  interactity with user.
+* Knockout JS:  interactivity with user.
 Presents information based on the current location to the map (via Google Maps API) and surrounding web page.
 * Google Maps API: provides the map and enables location info to be present in infowindows.